gwt-test-utils/gwt-test-utils/README.md

 [![Build Status](https://buildhive.cloudbees.com/job/gwt-test-utils/job/gwt-test-utils/badge/icon)](https://buildhive.cloudbees.com/job/gwt-test-utils/job/gwt-test-utils/)

 **gwt-test-utils** is a Java testing framework for [GWT](http://code.google.com/intl/fr-FR/webtoolkit/) applications.
-It provides a simple way to write **fast** Java tests for your GWT client code, **without GWTTestCase** or any servlet container instance !
-This means you are able to use any Java tool without restriction : JUnit, reflection, Easymock, Mockito, etc.
+It provides a simple way to write **fast** Java tests for your GWT client code, **without GWTTestCase** or any servlet container instance!
+This means you are able to use any Java tool without restriction: JUnit, reflection, Easymock, Mockito, etc.

 Writing tests looks like: